uzervlad/spectral/README.md

 ```bash
 $ cargo run --release
 ```

-<small>It is recommended to run in release mode, since spectrogram rendering is incredibly slow</small>
+<sub>It is recommended to run in release mode, since spectrogram rendering is incredibly slow</sub>